feathersjs/feathers/docs/guides/basics/starting.md

 # Quick start

 Now that we are [ready to roll](./setup.md) we can create our first Feathers application.
 In this quick start guide we'll create our first Feathers API server and a simple website to use it from scratch.
-It will show how easy it is to get started with Feathers even without a generator or boilerplate.
+You'll see how easy it is to get started with Feathers, even without a generator or boilerplate.

 <img style="margin: 2em;" src="/img/main-character-bench.svg" alt="Getting started">